-10.5 Human Resources File
+10.5 Personnel File

-The employee, President of the Union, or the President's designate, with the written authority of the employee, shall be entitled to review the employee's Human Resources file.
+The employee, President of the Union, or the President's designate, with the written authority of the employee, shall be entitled to review the employee's personnel file.
 This shall be done in the presence of a Human Resources representative.
 The employee, the President of the Union, or the President's designate shall give Human Resources 72 hours' notice prior to having access to such file(s).